erenarkangil/population-mobility-synthesis/README.md

--rnn and ctgan models will be added later on as seperate .py models
+Rnn and ctgan models will be added later on as seperate .py models